|

 10.2.

-and general characteristics of the 3d block of Metals Sc-Zn
+and data table for the 3d block metals Sc–Zn

 and symbol |